If you have arthritis, you know how debilitating it can be.

 What if you can eliminate the pain and stiffness of arthritis without dangerous drugs or surgery?

 A recent discovery and new treatment allow just that.

 It’s a relatively new therapy called Blood Flow Restriction or BFR.
 Another term for this technique is Personalized Blood Flow Restriction or PBFR.

 BFR therapy can help reduce pain and increase range of motion by strengthening the muscles around the joint and allowing increased cellular and healing capabilities.

-I’m using BFR in our clinic and seeing some great results for treating patients with arthritis, knee, and elbow injuries, as well as athletic training.
+I’m using BFR in our clinic and seeing some great results for treating patients with arthritis, elbow, and knee injuries, as well as athletic training.

 If you want to see if you’ll benefit from this treatment, this article will explain what BFR is and who can benefit from this innovative therapy suffering from arthritis.